 The growing list of openEHR suppliers as well as government-led programmes like Norway and the UK NHS producing clinical models and terminology artefacts for openEHR constitute a good basis for the ecosystem, providing diverse products, services and expertise, all guaranteed to interoperate according to openEHR and other relevant standards such as IHE, HL7 and ISO.

+I SUGGEST REPLACING THE FOLLOWING QUOTES WITH SOMETHING FROM GARTNER / NORWAY / ??

 “Although openEHR has been around as a concept for a number of years, it is only in recent months that it’s usage is starting to be adopted into the thinking of central bodies such as the Health and Social Care Information Centre, and it’s practical usage is appearing within real products.”
 Richard Jefferson, Head of Programme Commissioning, NHS England